Justin Bieber announces birth of baby boy

-Pop superstar Justin Bieber announced Friday the birth of his son -- Jack Blues -- with model wife Hailey in a post that quickly garnered millions of likes on Instagram.
+LOS ANGELES, United States (AFP) — Pop superstar Justin Bieber announced Friday the birth of his son — Jack Blues — with model wife Hailey in a post that quickly garnered millions of likes on Instagram.

-"WELCOME HOME JACK BLUES BIEBER," the Canadian singer posted with a photo of an infant's foot wrapped in a blanket, which has racked up more than 7 million likes.
+“WELCOME HOME JACK BLUES BIEBER,” the singer posted with a photo of an infant’s foot wrapped in a blanket, which has racked up more than 5.5 million likes.

-The celebrity couple announced in May that they were going to be parents, posting pictures of fashionista and businesswoman Hailey, 27, cradling her belly.
+The celebrity couple announced in May that they were going to be parents, posting pictures of fashionista and businesswoman Hailey, 27, cradling her baby bump.

+Entertainment outlet TMZ reported Friday that baby Jack was the couple’s first child.

 His army of fans, known as “Beliebers,” have helped make him one of the best-selling artists of all time.